kanishkamisra/website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD candidate at Purdue University, where I work on Natural Language Understanding with [Dr. Julia Taylor Rayz](https://polytechnic.purdue.edu/profile/taylo108) at the [AKRaNLU Lab](https://engineering.purdue.edu/AKRANLU/).
-I also work closely with [Dr. Allyson Ettinger](https://aetting.github.io/) and her lab at UChicago. **I am currently on the job market for post-doctoral position!
+I also work closely with [Dr. Allyson Ettinger](https://aetting.github.io/) and her lab at UChicago. **I am currently on the job market for a post-doctoral position!
 Please reach out if you think I am a good fit for your lab!**

 My research focuses on evaluating and analyzing large language models from the perspective of human semantic cognition, investigating capacities such as their ability to encode [typicality effects](https://arxiv.org/abs/2105.02987), [recall property knowledge](https://arxiv.org/abs/2205.06910), demonstrate [property inheritance](https://arxiv.org/abs/2210.01963), and perform human-like [category-based induction](https://arxiv.org/abs/2205.06910).
 Through my work, I hope to contribute towards bridging the experimental paradigms in the study of human cognition with that of artificial intelligence systems.